Steve973/maven-automatic-git-hook/README.md

 not want to encumber a build phase with a lengthy process of enforcing standards.
 That is a subject for you and your team to evaluate in your particular context.
 This is just one approach that you can utilize if it meets your needs.

+Github has workflows.
+Many of these concerns can be solved through those workflows.
+However, you might decide that certain actions are better handled on the client side, even before your code ever hits the server.
+You might want certain things handled independent of some server implementation.
+This approach will apply to things that you want to handle on the client side.